Loki (Marvel Cinematic Universe): Surviving in the Void and meeting He Who Remains

-In the Citadel at the End of Time, Loki and Sylvie meet Miss Minutes and reject an offer from her creator, "He Who Remains", to return them to the timeline with everything they desire.
-He Who Remains reveals to Loki and Sylvie that he created the TVA after ending a multiversal war caused by his variants.
-As the timeline begins to branch, he offers them a choice: kill him and end the singular timeline, causing another multiversal war, or become his successors in overseeing the TVA.
-Sylvie decides to kill him, while Loki pleads with her to stop.
-They kiss, but Sylvie sends Loki back to TVA headquarters.
-At TVA headquarters, Loki warns B-15 and Mobius about variants of He Who Remains, but they do not recognize him.
-Loki sees that a statue in the likeness of He Who Remains has replaced those of the Time-Keepers.
+Loki and Sylvie approach the Citadel and walk inside after the doors open.
+They encounter Miss Minutes and reject an offer from her creator, "He Who Remains", to return them to the timeline with everything they desire.
+She leaves them and they continue walking through the Citadel until an elevator door opens and they meet He Who Remains.
+He invites them to his office and tells them about the multiversal war caused by his infinite variants, taming Alioth to end the war, isolating a collection of universes that had no variant of his existing called the "Sacred Timeline", and creating the TVA.
+As the timeline begins to branch, he offers them a choice: kill him and expose the timeline to the multiverse, creating another multiversal war, or become his successors in overseeing the TVA.
+Loki believes his warnings and pleads with Sylvie to listen to reason after she tries to kill him.
+They kiss, but Sylvie uses He Who Remains' TemPad and sends Loki back to TVA headquarters.
+A defeated Loki warns B-15 and Mobius about the variants of He Who Remains, but they do not recognize him.
+To his horror, Loki sees that a statue in the likeness of He Who Remains has replaced those of the Time-Keepers.